wwarthen/RomWBW/ReadMe.txt

 on it, then place that media in your RomWBW computer and access the files.

-When formatting the media on your modern computer, but sure to pick the FAT filesystem.
+When formatting the media on your modern computer, be sure to pick the FAT filesystem.
 NTFS and other filesystems will not work.

 On your RomWBW computer you can use the FAT application to access the